-We run regular internet safety workshops for parents; if you would like any advice on e safety please talk to Andy or Gwen
+We run regular internet safety workshops for parents; if you would like any advice on online safety please talk to Sarah or Gwen.

 The school governor with responsibility for safeguarding is Kate Grange - she can be contacted via the school office.

 Keeping Children and Young People Safe from Radicalisation and Extremism: